John Smeaton

-John Smeaton FRS (8 June 1724 – 28 October 1792) was a British civil engineer responsible for the design of bridges, canals, harbours and lighthouses.
-He was also a capable mechanical engineer and an eminent physicist.
+John Smeaton FRS (8 June 1724 – 28 October 1792) was an English civil engineer responsible for the design of bridges, canals, harbours and lighthouses.
+He was also a capable mechanical engineer and an eminent scholar, who introduced various scientific methodologies into engineering.
 Smeaton was the first self-proclaimed "civil engineer", and is often regarded as the "father of civil engineering".
 He pioneered the use of hydraulic lime in concrete, using pebbles and powdered brick as aggregate.
 Smeaton was associated with the Lunar Society.

 Law and physics

 Smeaton was born in Austhorpe, Leeds, England.
 After studying at Leeds Grammar School he joined his father's law firm, but left to become a mathematical instrument maker (working with Henry Hindley), developing, among other instruments, a pyrometer to study material expansion.
 In 1750, his premises were in the Great Turnstile in Holborn.